PN 1179 - Relief from Customs Duty and VAT on gift consignments and consignments of negligible value imported from outside the European Union (EU)

 - The gift is correctly declared (see: 5.
 Procedure at Importation).

 - Alcohol, tobacco products, perfumes or toilet waters are within the allowances set out in 4.3.
 Gift Relief (no relief from VAT or Excise Duty).
-Anything over those allowances is liable to charges.

 4.3 Gift relief – quantitative restriction on gifts of Tobacco Products, Alcohol Products, Perfume and Toilet Waters